evotyindia/EatWise-Project/README.md

 ## License

 This project is licensed under the MIT License.
-(Or specify your chosen license).